gdmarmerola/gdmarmerola.github.io/_posts/2018-05-05-forest-embeddings.md

 ## Conclusion

 In this tutorial, we compared three different methods for creating forest-based embeddings of data.
 The unsupervised method Random Trees Embedding (RTE) showed nice reconstruction results in the first two cases, where no irrelevant variables were present.
 When we added noise to the problem, supervised methods could move it aside and reasonably reconstruct the real clusters that correlate with the target variable.
 Despite good CV performance, Random Forest embeddings showed instability, as similarities are a bit binary-like.
-However, Extremely Randomized Trees provided more stable simialrity measures, showing reconstructions closer to the reality.
+However, Extremely Randomized Trees provided more stable similarity measures, showing reconstructions closer to the reality.
 We conclude that ET is the way to go for reconstructing supervised forest-based embeddings in the future.